ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 The benchmarks output should have been copied to our home directory.
-Each benchmark output can now be read with `cat` or `less`, and will stay on our home even when our reservation will be over.
+Each benchmark output can now be read with `cat` or `less`, and will stay in our home even when our reservation is over.

 ```bash
 user@clervaux-11:/tmp/NPB3.4.3/NPB3.4-OMP$ cd